otaheri/GOAL/README.md

 ### MNet
-Below you can see some generated results from MNet:
+Below you can see some generated whole-body motions that walk and grasp 3D objects using MNet:

 |                  Camera                  |                     Mug                     |                 Apple                |
 |:----------------------------------------:|:-------------------------------------------:|:------------------------------------------:|